xT0mR0x/mach_msg-server-client-IPC/README.md

 		- check that the data is the same

-    # To compile the code use: clang -framework Foundation main.m -o
+    # To compile the code use: clang -framework Foundation main.m
     # Or just run it with xcode